Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 #4362, d. before 1851

 Charles Hibbert married Margaret Jane Greathead, daughter of ...
-Elliot and Ann ..., on 26 August 1826 in St Dunstans, Stepney, London, England, after a licence had been issued.
+Elliot and Ann ..., on 26 August 1826 in St Dunstans and All Saints, Stepney, London, England, after a licence had been issued.
 Margaret was listed as a widow.
 The ceremony was witnessed by Robert Elliot and Catherine Hammer.
-Interesting that she changed the order of her forenames!!1,2,3,4 He died before 1851.5
+Interesting that she changed the order of her forenames!!1,2,3,4 Charles died before 1851.5

 Child of Charles Hibbert and Jane Margaret Elliot